 Visiting Crickley Hill: what you need to know

-We're looking forward to welcoming you back.
-Crickley Hill, the visitor car parks and toilets are now open.
+We're looking forward to welcoming you.
+Crickley Hill, the visitor car parks, cafe and toilets are open.
 In this article you'll find everything you need to know about what's open and what to expect from your visit.

 Arriving at Crickley Hill by car

 There are two visitor car parks, both are owned and managed by Gloucestershire Wildlife Trust.
 Please park considerately and within the designated bays.
 There is also designated accessible parking available.
 If the car parks are full, please visit another time.
 To maintain access, do not park on the drive leading to the main car parks.

 Car park charges

 There are pay and display machines in both visitor car parks, operated by Gloucestershire Wildlife Trust.
 Car park charges apply to all visitors, including National Trust members and Blue Badge holders: £2 all day rate